rurbin3/ZKit-Framework/README.md

 ## So what do i need for running it

- You dont need much packages .
+ **You dont need much packages** .

  only :

- - scapy used for dosing .
+ - scapy used for **dosing** .

- - colorama for making texts colorful . (no need for it in linux)
+ - colorama for **making texts colorful** . (*no need for it in linux*)

- thats it you are all done .
+ *thats it you are all done* .

-with these minimium requirements you can buid keylogger,rootkit,file transfer + reverse_shell, ransomware and run a dos attack want to try it ?
+with these minimium requirements you can buid **keylogger,rootkit,file transfer + reverse_shell, ransomware and run a dos attack** want to try it ?
 [Get Me To Install Section](https://github.com/000Zer000/ZKit-Framework/blob/master/README.md#installing)

 Special Thanks to this project's first watcher and stargazer [Flechablanca19](https://github.com/flechablanca19)

 Special Thanks to LAVAlAnDss .
 This project's first donor.

-Need an update , found an issue or want a feature ?
-Fell free to [open an issue and please use templates](https://github.com/000Zer000/ZKit-Framework/issues/new/choose)and please tell me your idea . please write data logs in Errors.log in your issue tab . really great information is there . that helps fixing .
+*Need an update , found an issue or want a feature ?
+Fell free to [open an issue and please use templates](https://github.com/000Zer000/ZKit-Framework/issues/new/choose)and please tell me your idea . please write data logs in Errors.log in your issue tab . really great information is there . that helps fixing .*

-have an idea ? or have a request ?
-[Now you can contact me](https://github.com/000Zer000/ZKit-Framework/blob/master/README.md#contact-author)
+*have an idea ? or have a request ?*  [Now you can contact me](https://github.com/000Zer000/ZKit-Framework/blob/master/README.md#contact-author)

-[Documentation](https://github.com/000Zer000/ZKit-Framework/wiki) is complete and updated .
+**[Documentation](https://github.com/000Zer000/ZKit-Framework/wiki) is complete and updated .8*

-NOTE : windows payloads have to be compiled to work . but not for linux payloads . because linux has python built-in .
+NOTE : windows payloads have to be **compiled** to work . but **not for linux payloads** . because linux has python built-in .

 Do you like ZKit ??
 If so [donate](https://github.com/000Zer000/ZKit-Framework/blob/master/README.md#donating) to show your love to hacking and